OrcaLinux/C-JSON/README.md

-# **LightJSON**
+# **C-JSON**

-_A lightweight and efficient JSON parsing library for C applications._
+_A C-JSON and efficient JSON parsing library for C applications._

 ---

 ### **Overview**

-LightJSON is a minimalist yet powerful JSON parsing library designed for C developers who value performance and simplicity.
-Whether you are working on embedded systems, performance-critical applications, or lightweight utilities, LightJSON is your go-to solution for handling JSON data with minimal overhead.
+C-JSON is a minimalist yet powerful JSON parsing library designed for C developers who value performance and simplicity.
+Whether you are working on embedded systems, performance-critical applications, or C-JSON  utilities, LightJSON is your go-to solution for handling JSON data with minimal overhead.

 Key features include robust parsing of JSON objects, arrays, strings, numbers, booleans, and null values.
 With support for nested structures and a small memory footprint, LightJSON ensures your applications stay efficient while offering full JSON compatibility.